guidugli/ansible-role-podman/README.md

 Ansible Role: podman
 =========

+Archiving this role as podman now ships with most major distributions, no role needed.

 [![CI](https://github.com/guidugli/ansible-role-podman/workflows/CI/badge.svg?event=push)](https://github.com/guidugli/ansible-role-podman/actions?query=workflow%3ACI)

 An Ansible Role that install and configure podman on RHEL/CentOS, Fedora and Debian/Ubuntu.
 The focus is the installation on distributions that ships it in its repository.
 For a more comprehensive role, use [this one](https://github.com/alvistack/ansible-role-podman)